-When discussing collagen supplements, much of the focus is geared toward their beauty benefits—you know, skin elasticity and smoothness, strong hair and nails, and enhanced hydration.* While these are amazing benefits of collagen, they're not the only advantages to starting a regular collagen routine.
+When discussing collagen supplements, much of the focus is geared toward their beauty benefits—you know, skin elasticity and smoothness1, strong hair and nails2, and enhanced hydration3.* While these are amazing benefits of collagen, they're not the only advantages to starting a regular collagen routine.
 Let's not forget: Collagen is not only a beauty supplement but also a great exercise aid.*

 You're probably thinking, How in the world does collagen help improve muscle mass?* Quickly followed by, How long does it take to work?
 (That second question is pretty common when you start taking a new supplement of any kind.)
 But don't worry; we have you covered.
 Let's get into it.

 How long does it take to see muscle improvements with collagen?

 Let's first discuss how collagen affects your muscles.
 Collagen is technically not a complete protein because it's missing tryptophan, one of the nine essential amino acids.
 Still, it delivers close to 20 unique amino acids and can support muscle mass, particularly when combined with exercise.* (Collagen makes up 1 to 10% of muscles, in fact!)
 In one small clinical study, men who took collagen daily while participating in an exercise program gained more muscle mass4 than those who only did the exercise program.*